nib-edit/nib/packages/docs/License/Readme.md

 Basic editor features of Nib and open source these are freely available.
 But advance features are not open-source, to use any of the following advance features, license is required.
+A trial period of one month is not charged.
 Get in touch at <a href="mailto:contact@nibedit.com" >contact@nibedit.com</a> for license.

 Advance features include: